pipebots/sprintBotBLEControl/Welcome file.md

 # Nomenclature
-The robot developed in Sprint 2 of the Pipebots project may be refered
+The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or _BallBot'_ So memebers

 ## Create files and folders